 The castle was called Caislean na dTuth, but like many Irish place names, it was anglicised to Doe Castle.

 In its off the beaten path location, you're unlikely to find lots of tourists here. - leaving you free to explore freely.
 There is a tour of the castle, which only costs 3 and gives you a glimpse into the past historical events the occurred here.

 Malin Head on the Inishowen Peninsula, is famous as being Ireland's most Northerly point.
 Also soon to be famous for another reason scenes from Star Wars VIII were filmed in this location.

 As you drive up from Buncrana, the views of Malin Head really open up.
 The coastline is dotted with rocky outcrops, rolling grassy hills and sandy beaches.
 If you can, make sure to catch a sunset there - pure magic.

-Its hilltop location was built as a strategic defence against potential invaders.
-Nowadays from the top of the Neolithic Fort you can stand and view the three counties of Donegal, Derry and Tyrone, which makes for an amazing panoramic view.
+Its hilltop location offered strategic defence against invaders.
+Nowadays, from the top of the Neolithic Fort you can stand and view the three counties of Donegal, Derry and Tyrone, which makes for an amazing panoramic view.

 The fort was built in 600AD but the site dates back to 1,700BC.
 It has been built and rebuilt over the years.
 This has helped to act as a timeline for the Celtic empire.
 There is even a local legend around it if you tell a secret with the fort walls, everyone will find out!